-This is a common question at the moment as many are correctly reviewing the preparations they have made for estate planning in the light of changes to European law that will affect those who are resident in Spain.
+Indeed, many are reviewing the preparations they have made for estate planning in the light of changes to European law that will affect those who are resident in Spain.

 According to Article 9 of the Spanish Civil Code, the applicable law, regarding inheritance issues, is determined by the nationality of the deceased.
 The 8th subsection of the mentioned article specifies that, regarding the applicable law, there is no distinction made as a result of the nature or the location of the assets.